haWORLD MENTAL HEALTH DAY

-Thanks to increased awareness and increased funding for research, there are effective treatment options for most cases of mental health disorders.
+Thanks to increased awareness and increased funding for research, there are effective treatment options for most mental health disorders.
 Conventional treatment methods include medication, psychotherapy, and hospital and residential programs.

 HOW TO OBSERVE #MentalHealthDay

 The World Federation for Mental Health organizes World Mental Health Day.
-Each year, a variety of events are held all around the world to increase awareness about mental health issues.
+Each year, organizations host a variety of events all around the world to increase awareness about mental health issues.
 Events include educational seminars, free mental health screenings, walk-a-thons, marathons, conferences, mass media promotions, and public service announcements.

 If you know someone who struggles with a mental health disorder, World Mental Health Day is a great way to reach out to them.
 While many people don’t feel comfortable talking to others about their diagnosis, knowing they have someone to reach out to makes a real difference.
 You can also donate to an organization that advocates for mental health.
 A few include the National Alliance on Mental Health (NAMI) and the Brain and Behavior Research Foundation.
 If you think you might have a mental health disorder or are at a high risk of getting one, schedule an appointment with your doctor.